konstantinfarrell/konstantinfarrell.github.io/about.md

 ## My name is Konstantin.
 I make things go.

-I'm a student at Portland State University majoring in Computer Science with a minor in Mathematics.
+I'm a Python programmer, web developer, and a student at Portland State University, majoring in Computer Science with a minor in Mathematics.
 I've done work in a variety of languages, including:

 - Python